Explore Exhibits

 The Ice Age Hall

 The Ice Age Hall displays prehistoric mammals as well as some modern mammals.
-During the Pleistocene Epoch, the earth’s climate was undertaking some major changes.
-With dropping temperatures and more water turning unto ice, the flora and fauna had to adjust to the new environment.
+During the Pleistocene Epoch, the Earth’s climate was undertaking some major changes.
+With dropping temperatures and more water turning into ice, the flora and fauna had to adjust to the new environment.

 Exploring Earth Science Hall

-The Exploring Earth Science Hall summarizes the work and propose of geoscience, show casing some findings by the Sternberg family and field work.
-It also displays our rocks, minerals and meteorites.
+The Exploring Earth Science Hall summarizes the work and purpose of geosciences, showcasing some findings by the Sternberg family.
+It also displays our rocks, minerals, and meteorites.

 The Diorama